 At the same time, how you construct that ad matters.
 Here’s what an effective plumber marketing ad looks like:

 So what makes this a strong ad?
 A few things:

 is tailored to mirror the user’s likely search term: “Get a plumber in 90 minutes.”

 (separated from Headline 1 with a hyphen) entices the reader to click by telling them that services start as low as $20.

 is relatable and directly references the type of plumbing the user is searching for (“/bathroom”).

 clearly defines the value proposition for the user and shows the various relevant services available in a bit more detail.

-Vital information such as the company address and phone number a front and center so the user doesn’t have to go searching for it elsewhere.
+Vital information such as the company address and phone number, are front and center so the user doesn’t have to go searching for it elsewhere.

-Remember, while it’s not exactly rocket science, getting advertising right for your plumbing business just takes some forethought and effort to nail it and bring in those new customers.
+While it’s not exactly rocket science, getting advertising right for your plumbing business just takes some thought and effort to nail it and bring in those new customers.